Washer Temperature Guide: Which Settings For Best Results

 Fabric care label symbols explained

-Check the fabric care labels before putting your clothes in the washer
+Check the fabric care labels before putting your clothes in the washer to select the right water temperature.

 #2 Sort Laundry By Fabric Type

-I know it can be tempting to save time and energy by washing all your clothes together, however, it can actually do more harm than good.
+I know it can be tempting to save time and energy by washing all your clothes together.
+However, it can actually do more harm than good.

 So, after you’ve checked the care labels, gather as many clothes of the same fabric as possible to complete a full load, aiming to keep your washer at 75% of its capacity.
 This way, you’ll protect your clothes and avoid wasting water and damaging your machine.